FOR SUMMER 2021, MBS WILL BE A RESIDENTIAL PROGRAM WITH STUDENTS LIVING AND TAKING CLASSES ON CAMPUS.

 - US Citizenship or permanent residency.
 International students should inquire about funding availability.

-- Acceptance into an accredited college or university for students in grade 12 (preference given to applicants enrolling at UVI)
+- Acceptance into an accredited college or university (preference given to applicants enrolling at UVI)

 - Or already attend UVI and successfully completed MAT 024